yehia67/documentation/compass/0.1/how-to-guides/create-an-iota-network.md

-# Create a permissioned network
+# Create an IOTA network

-**If you want to test your application in a permissioned IOTA network, you can run Compass.
-A permissioned IOTA network is one in which IRI nodes must gain permission before joining an IOTA network.
-All IRI nodes in a permissioned network must be set up to recognize Compass transactions as trusted milestones.**
+**If you want to test your application in your own IOTA network, you can run Compass.
+All IRI nodes in the network must be set up to recognize your Compass transactions as trusted milestones.**

 For this basic setup, you'll install an IRI node and Compass on the same server or virtual machine.
 You can also install an optional signing server for increased security.